Centralia in the Arts

 Films

 Centralia Fire, directed by Tony Mussari.
 Documentary, part of PBS Matters of Life and Death series.
 1984.
-Narrated by Martin Sheen.
-Bob Achs, uncle of Jake and Maggie Gylenhaal, was the director of photography.
-Dariusz Wolski, much later the director of photography on Pirates of the Caribbean 1 & 2, Sweeney Todd, and other fine films, was an assistant camera.
-Stan Leven, who had a fine career at WGBH in Boston, was the sound recorder.
-I was the consultant.
+Narrated by actor Martin Sheen.
+Bob Achs, uncle of the actors Jake and Maggie Gylenhaal, was the director of photography.
+Dariusz Wolski, much later the director of photography on Pirates of the Caribbean 1 & 2, Sweeney Todd, The Martian, Napoleon, and other fine films, was an assistant camera.
+Stan Leven, who had a long career at WGBH in Boston, was the sound recorder.
+I was the consultant but don’t appear.
+You can watch this on YouTube.com.
+Here is the link.

 Made in USA, a feature film starring the late Christopher Penn (brother of Sean), Adrian Pasdar and Lori Singer.
 Filmed in Mount Carmel, Centralia, and Harrisburg, Pa.
 Released direct-to-video in 1988.
 Re-released on video, 1999.
 About two dudes who get fed up with life in a town with a mine fire and head out across country.